dmitrySheshko/replace-string-loader/README.md

         p1, p2, ..., pn – string content (if exist),
         offset – position where the match was found, s – a basic string.
-    ##The function must return a string!!!
+    The function must return a string!!!
 flags: regExp flags (g, i, m).
 Used if options.search is a string and ignored if options.search is a regular expression.
 file: if true - a found result will save to the file.
 ```
 ## Usage:
-Searching and replacing '105px' to '200px' in scss files in the example below.
+Searching and replacing '105px' to '200px' in scss files:
 Result will be saved to a json file.
 ```
 module: {